xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 corresponding to self modification steps.

+This combination of discrete time and real valued invariants matches the **hybrid** semantics declared in the metadata.

 ### 3.2 Finite libraries and fairness constraints

 To avoid hidden free parameters that can be tuned after looking at a specific system, we fix the following finite libraries as part of the Q126 encoding.